PassiveLemon/batchfile-backups/README.md

 Cause: Handling for individual files that are seperate from "save directories" </br>
 Effect: If a save file is in the top directory of the program itself, it won't copy the entire thing </br>

-Cause: Convert to Powershell </br.
+Cause: Convert to Powershell. </br>
 Effect: I hate Batch file and it will be much easier to update </br>